caltemose/followmystomach.com/content/leftovers/tortilla.md

 All of these are easy to master with practice and experimentation.

+### Balance quantities of ingredients

 Quantities are important because you don't want to mix too much leftover food with the eggs.
 These quantities will vary based on what you're mixing into the eggs.
 You have wiggle room.
+Play around.
+Your mistakes are edible.

+### Don't overcook the eggs

-Getting the process right isn't hard.
-Just try not to overcook the eggs.
-If you're going in the direction of a tortilla, keep the heat reasonably low so that you don't burn the bottom before the rest of the tortilla is done.
+Getting the process right isn't hard...just don't overcook the eggs.
+Always keep the heat resonably low.

+### Lotsa stuff goes with eggs

 Choosing the right leftovers is really a matter of personal taste.
 Here are some leftovers I've used:

-+ pesto (bottom left in above photo)
++ pesto <small>(bottom left in above photo)</small>
-+ potatoes (ideally roasted/boiled but not mashed or not mashed too much)
++ potatoes <small>(ideally roasted/boiled but not mashed or not mashed too much)</small>
-+ stir fry (with or without rice)
++ stir fry <small>(with or without rice)</small>
-+ peppers and onions (leftover from sausage dinner, bottom right in above photo)
++ peppers and onions <small>(leftover from sausage dinner, bottom right in above photo)</small>
-+ lentil stew (strained the liquid out of it first, top left in above photo)
++ lentil stew <small>(strained the liquid out of it first, top left in above photo)</small>
 + chili
-+ broccoli and ham (top right in above photo, side of leftover roasted potatoes I then pan-fried)
++ broccoli and ham <small>(top right in above photo, side of leftover roasted potatoes I then pan-fried)</small>

 {{<figure src="/img/leftovers/tortilla/broccoli-ham-leftovers-1480.jpg" alt="Broccoli and ham leftovers used to make tortilla" >}}